waith/sas-select/BUILDING.md

 Developer information - Testing
 =====================

-To run the tests on the code from the sas-select directory with the correct virtual environment activated
+To run the tests on the code from the sas-select directory with the correct python 3 virtual environment activated

-    pytest
+    python -m pytest

 Developer information - Building
 =====================